-I’ve worked with cameras for the last decaded of my life including some time in a professional video production.
+I’ve worked with cameras for the last decade of my life including some time in professional video production.
 In that time I’ve operated digital cameras worth $100 all the way up to $200,000.
 Read the post and pick a few cameras that stand out to you to do further research before making your final decision.

 DSLR VS Mirrorless:

 Let me start off by saying that the camera market works in trends.
 When Canon initially launched the Rebel camera it brought the DSLR “professional” digital interchangeable lens system to the masses.
 DSLRs reigned supreme for nearly a decade as the digital camera of choice.
 Now, with the introduction of the Sony mirrorless cameras, a new trend has been set and it seems the whole market’s focus has shifted to mirrorless.
 Even Canon and Nikon launched full-frame mirrorless cameras in 2018 to compete.